 Laminate flooring and water do not mix.
 A number of floor coverings are considered impervious to water, such as ceramic or porcelain tile, luxury vinyl plank flooring, and especially sheet vinyl flooring.
 At the other end of the spectrum are floors like solid hardwood, bamboo, and engineered wood, for which you may want to think long and hard about prior to laying in a full bathroom with a shower or bathtub.

-Laminate flooring can go in either direction.
-If inexpertly installed, it will be a disaster in high-moisture environments.
-If installed... according to manufacturer instructions, it has a decent chance of standing up against water.
+Laminate flooring falls in the latter camp.
+If inexpertly installed, laminate flooring will be a disaster in high-moisture environments.
+If installed according to manufacturer instructions, laminate flooring has, at least, a decent chance of standing up against the water.

 01 of 04